 We are big supporters of pairing food and wine thoughtfully as a way to further enhance the ingredients used in a recipe.
 The effort is always worth the reward when it comes to getting the most out of your meal.

-Unfortunately, it can sometimes be difficult to know what to pair with what when there isn’t table side sommelier service available at every meal.
+Unfortunately, it can sometimes be difficult to know what bottle to pair with what dishes when there isn’t table side sommelier service available at every meal.
 Although it can be easy to create a nice pairing when you follow some basic guidelines, we recently realized that it’s hard to know what kind of wine to drink with pork dishes.
 When it comes to pairing wine with pork, should you steer in the direction of a more sweet or full bodied vino?
 Would a riesling or a chardonnay taste best?
 Or, if you prefer reds, should you select a pinot noir or a cabernet?

-In an effort to avoid any future wine/swine conundrums, we have provided some guidance on pairing your perfect pork and wine:
+In an effort to avoid any future wine/swine conundrums, we have provided some guidance on pairing the mostdelicious pork with the perfect wine:

-With a beef steak, the general recommendation is a rich Cabernet Sauvignon.
-However, the “gentle protein structure" of a grilled pork chop a Merlot is a good match when grilling them up plain and simple.
-We recommend a thick cut chop with just salt and pepper.
-But, if I’m getting fancy with sauce – maybe some apples in there too – order Riesling.
-The sweet wine works especially well with pork and creates a nice balance.
+With beef steak, the general recommendation is a rich, full-bodied Cabernet Sauvignon.
+However, given the “gentle protein structure" of grilled pork chops, a Merlot is a good flavor match when cooking them up plain and simple We recommend a thick-cut chop with just salt and pepper.
+But, if getting fancy with sauce – maybe some apples in there too – order Riesling.
+The sweet white wine works especially well with pork dishes and creates a nice balance.

 Pork and pinot, baby!
-We season our pork tenderloin with a rub that goes beyond your salt and pepper duo.
+We season ourpork tenderloin with a rub that goes beyond your salt and pepper duo.
 The flavor profile of our rub goes perfectly with a spicy Pinot Noir.
-Pinot Noir is versatile so it’s a safe bet no matter how you season your tenderloin.
+Pinot Noir is versatile so it’s a safe bet no matter how you season your grilled pork tenderloin.